Meet the Team

 Brian is a St. Louis native and holds a BA in English from Webster University.
 He enjoys writing, discovering new St. Louis eateries, and cheering on the St. Louis Cardinals and Green Bay Packers.
 He’s also a firm believer in the power of a good tie.

-Development Officer, Development Office
+Development Officer, Alumni & Development Office

 As the Development Officer for the College of Arts & Sciences, Cathy is responsible for identifying, cultivating, soliciting, and stewarding alumni and other donors in support of the College's priorities,